eriksilver/eriksilver.github.io/_posts/2010-1-1-EXAMPLE-Markdown-and-html.md

 ---
 layout: post
 title: Markdown and HTML
+published: true
 ---

 Jeykll supports the use of [Markdown](http://daringfireball.net/projects/markdown/syntax) with inline HTML tags which makes it easier to quickly write posts with Jekyll, without having to worry too much about text formatting.
-A sample of the formatting follows.
+A [sample](http://www.google.com) of the formatting follows.

 Tables have also been extended from Markdown: